Ali Ben Nasser: Further appearances

 At the 1986 FIFA World Cup finals, he was also the first official in the group match between Poland and Portugal as well as an assistant in three further matches at the tournament, including the round of 16 fixture between Denmark and Spain.
 He never officiated a FIFA World Cup match again after the 1986 tournament.

 Later life

-On 17 August 2015, Maradona visited Ben Nasser at his home in Tunisia and paid tribute to him, offering him an Argentine jersey bearing his signature and called him "eternal friend."
+On 17 August 2015, Maradona visited Ben Nasser at his home in Tunisia and paid tribute to him, offering him an Argentine jersey bearing his signature and called him his "eternal friend."